 Many high shots are programmed into your swing before you even start the takeaway.
 Your setup dictates the low point of your swing, and a couple of small mistakes here can make it almost impossible to hit down on the ball properly.

 - Ball Position Too Far Forward: This is a massive one.
 For mid-irons (think 8-iron to 6-iron), the ball should be positioned roughly in the center of your stance.
 Many golfers who hit it too high subconsciously creep the ball position forward, a little more toward their lead foot.
-This moves the bottom an inch or two ahead of the golf ball.
-Your body naturally knows it has to swing "up" to even make contact, which immediately adds loft a the point of impact.
+This moves the bottom of the swing arc ahead of the golf ball.
+Your body naturally knows it has to swing "up" to even make contact, which immediately adds loft at the point of impact.

 - Excessive Spine Tilt: To feel powerful, some golfers lean their upper body too far back, away from the target, at address.
 While a little bit of tilt is normal, especially with a driver, overdoing it with an iron encourages you to hang on your back foot.
 This is another recipe for an upward strike, as your body is already starting in a "launch" position.